 Until the notion of getting dressed each day became very appealing.

 After my second, Lenayah, was born I felt stagnant.
-I felt consumed by motherhood and could feel passion oozing out of me at a rapid rate.
+I felt consumed by motherhood and could feel the passion oozing out of me at a rapid rate.
 As I spent countless hours nursing and rocking my daughter I relied on my phone to make those wee midnight hours pass.
-I started to read lots of blogs and pinning all of the things.
-I started to feel inspired by what I was reading.
-At a really hard time for me in every way, it was a simple passion I could find interest and beauty in.
+I started to read lots of blogs and pinning everything on Pinterest.
+I was scanning for something to spark a fire in me in ANY part of my life!
+I started to feel inspired by what I was reading when it came to fashion and style.

 Despite all this inspiration, I felt like I couldn’t execute.
 I would see a look I love, go buy the clothes and then they would just sit there.
 I could put them on, but I didn’t know how to ‘wear’ them.
 I felt like a fraud for trying, so I just wouldn’t.
-Then I was left with a closet full of money I spent, clothes I didn’t wear and really just resented getting dressed all together.
+Then I was left with a closet full of money I spent, clothes I didn’t wear and really just resented getting dressed altogether.

 It feels stupid to say out loud, but I needed to practice dressing myself.
 It felt indulgent, and shallow at first.
 But as I learned that I could take the time to practice, it would become a habit and get easier and faster.

 I felt like when I would take care of myself for ten minutes each morning and then I could take better care of those around me.